 Prerequisites: MATH 30 with a grade of "C" or better.
 Course Advisory: SCC minimum English standard.
 A continuation of the calculus of functions of one variable (MATH 30).
 Topics included are the fundamental theorem of calculus, techniques of integration, numerical methods of integration, functions of several variables, elementary differential equations, and infinite series.
-(CAN MATH 32).
-(MATH 30 & 31 = CAN MATH SEQ D).
-Three hours lecture, one hour lab.
+(CAN MATH 32) (MATH 30 & 31 = CAN MATH SEQ D) Three hours lecture, one hour lab.

-Introduction to Linear Algebra (F/S-Day)

-Prerequisites: A grade of "C" or better in any of the following: MATH 20 or 30.
-One hour per week concurrent enrollment in Mathematics Activity Center.
+Introduction to Linear Algebra (F/S-Day) Prerequisites: A grade of "C" or better in any of the following: MATH 20 or 30.
 NOTE: A relatively high degree of mathematical maturity is required for this course.
 Course Advisory: SCC minimum English standard.
 An introduction to linear algebra, with focus on finite dimensional real vector spaces.
 Systems of linear equations and matrices.
 Eigenvectors and eigenvalues and associated eigenspaces.
 Linear transformations.
 (CAN MATH 26).
 Three hours lecture, one hour lab.